Burnout Awareness Is Not Enough. Here’s What Actually Helps

 What This Can Look Like

 There is no single solution, but there are patterns that are consistently helpful.
+The key to knowing what tools will be supportive?
+Understanding the factors that have contributed to your burnout.

 Learning how to regulate your nervous system allows you to shift out of a stress response and back into a more balanced state.